 The Esmeralda shipwreck is one of the earliest shipwrecks from the start of Portugal’s entry into the Arabia Sea.

-His fleet was of 20 ships, indicative of the value of the potential trade as well as the numbers of ships lost during the previous annual sailings from Portugal that made larger numbers of ships essential to achieve success.
-Vasco de Gama returned to Portugal with the main fleet.
-He commanded 5 ships to remain in the Arabian Sea near the coast of southern India, under the command of his uncle, vice-admiral Vicente Sodré, this included a caravel the Esmeralda.
+His fleet was of 20 ships, indicative of the value of the potential trade, as well as the numbers of ships lost during the previous annual sailings from Portugal that made larger numbers of ships essential to achieve success.
+Vasco de Gama returned to Portugal with the main fleet from this 1502 expedition.
+However, he commanded 5 ships to remain in the Arabian Sea near the coast of southern India, under the command of his uncle, vice-admiral Vicente Sodré, this fleet included a caravel the Esmeralda.

 Despite this instruction, Vicente Sodré sailed north in search of lone ships to capture.
 From north-west Indian they crossed to the Gulf of Aden and the lack of success resulted in near mutinies.
-Coasting along southern Arabia in April 1503 a fierce storm was predicted while they were at the Al Hallaniyah Islands (Kuria Muria Islands ) off Dhofar.
-Four of the ships took local advice and anchored on the leeward side of the islands, Vicente Sodré ignored the warnings and when the storm did arrive his ship, the Esmeralda, was sunk with loss of life including Vicente Sodré’s who was drowned along with most of its crew.
+Coasting along southern Arabia in April 1503 a fierce storm was predicted while they were at the Al Hallaniyah Islands (then called Kuria Muria Islands ) off Dhofar.
+Four of the ships took local advice about the storm and anchored on the leeward side of the islands, Vicente Sodré ignored the warnings and when the storm did arrive his ship, the Esmeralda, was sunk with loss of life including Vicente Sodré’s who was drowned along with most of its crew.

 In 1998 the wreck site was rediscovered by Blue Water Recoveries and Oman’s Ministry of Heritage and Culture released information about what is now believed to be the earliest wreck ever found from Europe’s Age of Exploration during its initial conquest of the seas east of Africa.